zenomt/jsonld-terse/api.md

 graph of an updated `ETag` for the new state of the order resource, so an intervening modification could be detected.
-Notice also that the representation of the new state of the order doesn’t include a `store:cancel` property anymore, because that action is no longer available.
+Notice also that the representation of the new state of the order doesn’t include a `store:cancel` property anymore, because that Action is no longer available.

-Note that an action target URL isn’t required to be at a sub-path of its bound subject; however, an action target URL **SHOULD** be in the same origin as its bound subject for the reasons discussed in [Security and Privacy Considerations](#security-and-privacy-considerations) and
+Note that an Action URL isn’t required to be at a sub-path of its bound target (although authoritative statements about the Action can be made in the graph of the bound target if it is); however, an Action URL **SHOULD** be in the same origin as its bound target for the reasons discussed in [Security and Privacy Considerations](#security-and-privacy-considerations) and
 [HTTP Cache Invalidation](https://www.rfc-editor.org/rfc/rfc9111.html#name-invalidating-stored-respons),
-and particularly if the action can be conditioned on the subject’s `ETag` with [`If`][If].
+and particularly if the Action can be conditioned on the subject’s `ETag` with [`If`][If].

 Problem Details